Eugene O'Neill Theatre: 2000s to present

 The play Waiting in the Wings transferred to the Eugene O'Neill in early 2000; it was followed later that year by The Full Monty, which ran for over two years.
 A revival of the musical Nine was then performed at the theater in 2003.
 The off-Broadway play Caroline, or Change relocated to the Eugene O'Neill in February 2004, but it closed that August due to poor ticket sales.
 The Eugene O'Neill hosted two productions in 2005: Good Vibrations and Sweeney Todd.
 Rocco Landesman bought the Eugene O'Neill and Jujamcyn's four other theaters in 2005, along with the air rights above them.
 Jordan Roth joined Jujamcyn as a resident producer the same year.
 The Eugene O'Neill then hosted Spring Awakening, which opened in 2006 and ran for two years.

 In 2009, Roth acquired a 50 percent stake in Jujamcyn and assumed full operation of the firm when Landesman joined the National Endowments of the Arts.
 The same year, the Eugene O'Neill hosted 33 Variations and Fela!.
 The musical The Book of Mormon then opened at the Eugene O'Neill in March 2011.
 During the run of The Book of Mormon, the Eugene O'Neill held a one-night reading of Dustin Lance Black's play 8 on September 17, 2011.
 The Book of Mormon was particularly successful compared to other original productions that premiered during the 2010–2011 season, and it recouped its production costs within nine months of opening.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 It reopened on November 5, 2021, with performances of The Book of Mormon.
 As part of a settlement with the United States Department of Justice in 2021, Jujamcyn agreed to improve disabled access at its five Broadway theaters, including the Eugene O'Neill.
 Jujamcyn and Ambassador Theatre Group (ATG) agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the Eugene O'Neill.
 In July 2023, Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters, including the Eugene O'Neill Theatre, to ATG and Providence Equity.

+Backstage areas on the upper floors caught fire in 2026, severely damaging the electrical room, though the theater was not open to the public at the time.
+A number of scheduled performances during the month were canceled; Book of Mormon resumed performances after three weeks.